GINA 2025. Summary of the 2025 GINA Stratetegy Report

 • The recommendation to use intravenous magnesium sulfate in moderate or severe exacerbations is reinforced.

-• The use of nebulized magnesium sulfate is discouraged.
+• The document discourages the use of nebulized magnesium sulfate.

-• The target oxygen saturation has changed from 94–98% to ≥94%, with a reminder to consider skin color and to make altitude adjustments if relevant (for this and all age groups).
+• The target oxygen saturation changes from 94–98% to ≥94%, with a reminder to consider skin color and to make altitude adjustments if relevant (for this and all age groups).

 Biomarkers for the diagnosis of asthma in adults and adolescents

-• The diagnostic algorithm for asthma in adults and adolescents has been revised to make it clearer.
-The limited role of biomarkers was added (see Appendix A).
+• The authors revised the diagnostic algorithm for asthma in adults and adolescents to make it clearer.
+They also added the limited role of biomarkers (see Appendix A).

 • Lung function assessment remains the first choice to confirm the diagnosis.